yveszb38/docs/pages/learn/getting-started.md

 - Learn more about the [Dockerfile][dockerfile] that is used to build your application.
 - Build an application that uses [multiple containers][multicontainer].
 - Get to know the [web terminal][terminal], which can be used to SSH into your application containers and the host OS.
-- Try out [local mode][local-mode], the most efficient way to rapidly develop and test your resin.io application.
+- Try out [local mode][local-mode], the most efficient way to rapidly develop and test your {{ $names.company.lower }} application.

 ## Example projects

-These example projects will give you an idea of more things that can be done with resin.io:
+These example projects will give you an idea of more things that can be done with {{ $names.company.lower }}:

 {{import "exampleProjects"}}